conorr/clamshell/README.md

 Command-line wrapper for Python modules
 ---------------------------------------

 Consoll provides a command-line interface to your own Python modules.
 This may not sound like a big deal, since you can already import modules into Python's interactive console using the -i switch.
-The aim of Consoll, however, is to wrap your classes in a command-line interface that is _indistinguishable_ from a full-blown terminal client, complete with command history and tab completion.
+The aim of Consoll, however, is to wrap your module in a command-line interface that is _indistinguishable_ from a full-blown terminal client, complete with command history and tab completion.

 Here is an example: